CodeGator/CG.Green/README.md

 ### What works, and what doesn't, at this point?

-It's all a work in progrss, at this point.
+It's all a work in progress, at this point.

 ### What does the roadmap look like?